-What’s the best way to actually enjoy making dinner AND involve the whole family, too?
+What’s the best way to enjoy making dinner AND involve the whole family, too?
 That’s right, homemade pizza.
-Making pizza is arguably one of my favourite dinners because it’s easy and versatile.
-My boyfriend and I make them often, and it’s great because we have different food preferences (he loves meat and I love veggies), so we can even have personal pizzas if we wish!
-Here’s the formula on how to make perfect homemade pizza.
+Making pizza is one of our favourite dinners because it’s easy and versatile.
+We make them often, and it’s great because if your family has different food preferences (one loves meat and on veggies), you can even have personal pizzas if we wish!
+Here’s the formula on how to make the perfect homemade pizza.

 Easy + Healthy Homemade Pizza

 You have two choices here: make your own or buy them premade.
 To make your own, follow these instructions (via Martha Stewart).
 For premade, you can purchase a wide range from us.